chiahsun/problem_solving/LeetCode/200. Number of Islands/README.md

 Runtime: 244 ms, faster than 66.81% of Swift online submissions for Number of Islands.

 Memory Usage: 16.7 MB, less than 58.52% of Swift online submissions for Number of Islands.

+# solve3.swift(Union find)

+Much slower than DFS

+Runtime: 3475 ms, faster than 5.15% of Swift online submissions for Number of Islands.

+Memory Usage: 17.2 MB, less than 21.25% of Swift online submissions for Number of Islands.